Jamestown, North Dakota: Demographics

+According to realtor website Zillow, the average price of a home as of June 30, 2026, in Jamestown was $217,889.

-As of the 2022 American Community Survey, there are 6,771 estimated households in Jamestown with an average of 2.06 persons per household.
-The city has a median household income of $53,389.
-Approximately 14.9% of the city's population lives at or below the poverty line.
-Jamestown has an estimated 62.0% employment rate, with 22.1% of the population holding a bachelor's degree or higher and 90.5% holding a high school diploma.
+As of the 2024 American Community Survey, there were 7,123 estimated households in Jamestown with an average of 1.95 persons per household.
+The city has a median household income of $56,554.
+Approximately 14.7% of the city's population lives at or below the poverty line.
+Jamestown has an estimated 55.7% employment rate, with 24.0% of the population holding a bachelor's degree or higher and 92.0% holding a high school diploma.
+There were 7,704 housing units at an average density of 576.69 /sqmi.

-The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (95.9%), Spanish (1.7%), Indo-European (1.9%), Asian and Pacific Islander (0.3%), and Other (0.2%).
+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (96.0%), Spanish (1.4%), Indo-European (1.8%), Asian and Pacific Islander (0.2%), and Other (0.6%).

-The median age in the city was 38.8 years.
+The median age in the city was 40.7 years.

+Jamestown, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.